 Integral = Not specifically required by degree program, but may be highly encouraged or necessary to learn specific skills or gather research

 Once you have identified an internship, meet with your academic advisor to discuss how the internship will fit into your academic program and course registration requirements.
-If your academic advisor determines that the opportunity qualifies as an integral or required part of your academic program, they can complete a portion of the CPT Request Form.
+If your academic advisor determines that the opportunity qualifies as an integral or required part of your academic program, they will be asked to provide feedback as part of the CPT I-20 Request E-Form process.

 in an appointment

-Submit a complete CPT Request Form and other required documents to our office.
+Submit a CPT I-20 Request E-Form through IPConnect and upload the required documents.
 An advisor will issue a CPT-endorsed I-20 as proof of employment eligibility which you must show to your employer before beginning your internship.

 7-10 business days

-If your employer would like to extend your internship beyond the dates of original authorization, submit another complete CPT application to OIS at least 10 days prior to the new requested start date to allow adequate processing time.
+If your employer would like to extend your internship beyond the dates of original authorization, submit another CPT I-20 Request E-form via IPConnect at least 10 days prior to the new requested start date to allow adequate processing time.

-If you will be employed for less time than originally requested, you may send an updated offer letter to change the dates of your CPT authorization prior to completion of internship.
+If you will be employed for less time than originally requested, you may send an updated offer letter via email to OIS.Student@oregonstate.edu to change the dates of your CPT authorization prior to completion of internship.
 Any period of full-time CPT authorization listed in your record will count towards the 12-month total that disqualifies you from applying for OPT, regardless of whether you engaged in employment during that time.

 CPT may only be authorized prior to the completion of studies, and may not be authorized after a recommendation for OPT has been issued.
-If you anticipate beginning an internship near the end of your program or if you will need to extend a current CPT authorization, you should submit your CPT application before requesting a recommendation for OPT.
+If you anticipate beginning an internship near the end of your program or if you will need to extend a current CPT authorization, you should submit the CPT I-20 Request E-Form before requesting a recommendation for OPT.